Google Systems Design Interview With An Ex-Googler¶

 The general flow looks like this:

-1. The dispatcher listens for message: job submitted from the pubsub queue, indicating we want a new build to be inserted into queue.
+from the pubsub queue, indicating we want a new build to be inserted into queue. - Dispatcher adds job to SQL queue.

-4. Dispatcher sends a message to pubsub indicating that the jobs should be processed.
+. - Dispatcher sends a message to pubsub indicating that the jobs should be processed.

-7. The worker will perform the build.
-At the end, it uploads it to the artifact repository and sends a message: job completed to the pubsub.
+, and optionally note which worker took the job (useful for debugging purposes). - The worker will perform the build.
+At the end, it uploads it to the artifact repository and sends a

 There is an important scenario to consider: what happens if the worker claims a job, but then dies halfway through the build process?
 We need some way to detect this failure scenario.
 One solution is that we could have the dispatcher periodically poll some HTTP endpoint exposed by the workers and check that it's healthy.
 Since we know which worker claimed a job, we can poll it to ensure it's healthy.

-If the poll times out, the dispatcher can set the status of the job to FAILED and prevent any other work in the job until it's explicitly retried.
-In the case that the poll comes back and the worker says it's working on some other job, AND the dispatcher has not seen either a message: job failed or message: job completed message, we can assume that the job got lost somewhere and set its status to FAILED.
+and prevent any other work in the job until it's explicitly retried.
+In the case that the poll comes back and the worker says it's working on some other job, AND the dispatcher has not seen either a message: job failed

 Pros

-1. The dispatcher provides us with explicit state tracking.
+- The dispatcher provides us with explicit state tracking.
 It knows the status of every job and keeps track of its state.

-2. We still get the benefit of using event-driven message passing, which gives us a lot of room to scale.
+- We still get the benefit of using event-driven message passing, which gives us a lot of room to scale.

-3. The dispatcher performs health checks on the workers so we can detect hard failure conditions.
+- The dispatcher performs health checks on the workers so we can detect hard failure conditions.

-4. We have a lot of room to implement more sophisticated priority mechanisms, which can allow us to protect against a repo taking too much of the computing resources.
+- We have a lot of room to implement more sophisticated priority mechanisms, which can allow us to protect against a repo taking too much of the computing resources.
 For example, we could pop a maximum of 100 repos at a time, which allows us to do a sort of round-robin scheduling.

 Cons

-1. We're introducing a latency penalty, because there will be a period of time between when a job is enqueued in SQL, and when it gets submitted to the pubsub topic.
+- We're introducing a latency penalty, because there will be a period of time between when a job is enqueued in SQL, and when it gets submitted to the pubsub topic.

-2. The dispatcher might eventually become a bottleneck.
+- The dispatcher might eventually become a bottleneck.
 Since it's a single process (which may be multithreaded), we're limited to the computing resources of a single node.
 We're also limited to how many operations we can do on the SQL database.
 However, since we're doing 1000s of deploys per day, it doesn't seem unreasonable for us to perform some single-digit multiple of SQL operations to keep track of that state.
 Plus, we can batch updates to the database, and make use of indicies, to improve performance.

-3. We have a single point of failure.
+- We have a single point of failure.
 If the dispatcher fails, then the entire process grinds to a halt.
 This could be mitigated if we introduce multiple dispatchers that have simultaneous access to the database.
 However this introduces another source of complexity in the system as we need to ensure there are no race conditions.
 Additionally, multiple dispatchers will introduce even more load on the SQL server, which possibly means more contention, so we'd need to be mindful of the load and SQL contention of our database.

 Overall, using an even-driven system with state tracking feels like the right compromise between latency and distributed state tracking.
 It allows us explicit prioritization logic between repos and can scale quite well to 1000s of operations per day.

-Artifact Deployment
+Artifact Deployment¶

 The deployment mechanism needs to communicate to all production nodes what version of the application should be runnning.
 We also need a way to distribute the artifact.
 We will first tackle the distribution question:

-Artifact Distribution
+Artifact Distribution¶

 We will design a system whereby the artifact is served through an HTTP endpoint.
 This can be as simple as a web server, like Apache, that has been told to expose some POSIX storage endpoint in our Artifact Repository.
 Because our endpoint should be globally available, we'll also want to have some tiered system of caching layers.
 It might look like this: